Mary’s Peace Day Message

-Today we celebrate for the 14th year, Montessori School of Westfield’s vision of peace for everyone both here and abroad.
-This celebration is a very special one because we are adding our 7th and last peace pole.
-The four languages on the peace pole are Aramaic, Gaelic, Hungarian and Filipino.
+Today we celebrate the 17th year of Montessori School of Westfield’s vision of peace for everyone both here and abroad.
+We are singing and celebrating with Montessori Schools around the world.
+This peace pole is the very first of seven we purchased the year after 9/11.
+The four languages on this peace pole are English, Spanish, Chinese and American Sign Language.

-It is my goal to guide all children to a place where they will have spiritual courage to stand up for injustice, out of love, and not just out of tolerance.
+I say this every year it is my prayer to guide all children to a place where they will have spiritual courage to stand up for injustice, out of love, and not just out of tolerance.
 And, with that same courage, to reach out to their friends and community, spreading their gifts of kindness and peace.
 Maria Montessori said, preventing conflict is the work of politics, establishing peace is the work of education.

 I ask of all of you today to be conscious of how you model peace in your home, in your car and in your community.
 We can be the change the world needs.
 Peace may look a little different to everyone.
 To me, it doesn’t mean the absence of conflict.
 That would be an idealized world in which none of us live.
 Rather, it’s learning how to deal with conflict in a way that doesn’t put the rights, wants, or needs of one person over the other.
 It’s learning conflict resolution skills that emphasize respect for the individual and the group.

 Go Make A difference!
 We can make a difference!
 Go make a difference in the world.